- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Athletic Pursuits

-For many athletes, disordered behaviors or thoughts develop as they become more serious in the pursuit of their sport.
+For some athletes, disordered behaviors or thoughts may develop as they become more serious in the pursuit of their sport or maintaining a particular body shape.

 The fixation on working out can become obsessive to the point of disruption, with someone only finding relief from those thoughts by engaging in compulsive behaviors, such as excessive exercise or extreme dieting.